Send the link below via email or IMCopy

 Our lab was testing albedo.
 Based on what we were measuring, what do you think albedo means?

-Which substance had the highest albedo?
+What substances in our lab had the highest albedo?

 Which substance has the lowest albedo?